ThibautGery/docker-logging-example/article.md

 ```
 By default the docker-fluentd driver use a default tag: `docker._container-id_ `.
 We override it to be `nginx.docker._container-name_` with the `log_opt`,
 `fluentd-tag: "nginx.docker.{{.Name }}"`.
-It's important that the tag match the
+The tag in the docker driver must
-one in Fluentd.
-You should be able to see the Nginx logs in Fluentd container log.
+match the one in Fluentd.
+You should be able to see the Nginx logs in Fluentd
+container log.

 Right now, our system is useless.
 We need to send logs to a distant database,
 Elasticsearch.